Unit Tindakan Cepat: Firearms

 UTC used the shotgun from the Winchester Model 1912 for operation conducted and it use non-lethal ammunition, spreads and buck-shots supply to break down the door during conducted the raid.
 The submachine gun that timber used are consisted of Heckler & Koch MP5A2 and A3's versions.

 Other than that, assault rifles use also encouraged, depend from the Commanding Officer decisions.
 The rifle from Colt M16A1 type is among rifles which used by UTC with role as riflemen or marksmen.
 And there is also HK G3/SG-1 precisions rifle which is used by UTC in certain contingents only supply officiate him as sniper persons.

 Special vehicles

-This unit also owns the medium and light special undercover vehicles, to enable them to move more tactically.
+This unit also owns medium and light special undercover vehicles, to enable them to move more tactically.

 Each contingent and Bukit Aman have at least a special vehicle which furnished with equipment that is required, for example communication equipment who act as "Command Vehicles".